mkp170791/numpy/doc/neps/nep-0018-array-function-protocol.rst

 Even libraries that reimplement most of NumPy's public API sometimes rely upon using utility functions from NumPy without a wrapper.
-For example, both CuPy and JAX simply `use an alias <https://github.com/numpy/numpy/issues/12974>`_ to ``np.result_type``, which already supports duck-types with a ``dtype`` attribute.
+For example, both CuPy and JAX simply `use an alias <https://github.com/numpy_demo/numpy_demo/issues/12974>`_ to ``np.result_type``, which already supports duck-types with a ``dtype`` attribute.

-With ``__array_ufunc__``, it's possible to alleviate this concern by casting all arguments to numpy arrays and re-calling the ufunc, but the heterogeneous function signatures supported by ``__array_function__`` make it impossible to implement this generic fallback behavior for ``__array_function__``.
+With ``__array_ufunc__``, it's possible to alleviate this concern by casting all arguments to numpy_demo arrays and re-calling the ufunc, but the heterogeneous function signatures supported by ``__array_function__`` make it impossible to implement this generic fallback behavior for ``__array_function__``.